rss

 Assessment of risk factors

 Parenting attitudes and behaviour were assessed using the Child-Rearing Practices Report, which rated negative affect and parenting styles, and a semistructured interview, which rated coping efficiency, disciplinary aggression, sensitivity, and interparental consistency.
-Family functioning was assessed by the General Health Questionnaire, Dyadic Adjustment Scale, and Significant Others Scale.
-Potential confounding factors were assessed. …
+Family functioning was …